 Sorry everyone!

-There were also lots of people at the parties who looked like this.
-When I asked this girl for a photo, she didn't say a word, just did a subtle nod while blue-steeling, posed like this, then walked away looking like she was about to burst into tears.
+When I asked this girl for a photo, she didn't say a word, just did a

 And that's pretty much Art Basel in a nutshell.
 Apparently it generates one billion dollars for the city of Miami.
 Huh.